unparalleled-js/docs-1/api-mgmt/calling-apis.md

 date: 2018-02-03 06:23:00 Z
 ---

-APIs that are exposed through the API Management console can be called from recipes in accounts other than one owning the recipe, as well as from third-party tools, programs, and scripts.
+APIs that are exposed through the API platform console can be called from recipes in accounts other than one owning the recipe, as well as from third-party tools, programs, and scripts.

 # Calling an API Endpoint from a Recipe